-Positional encoding (PE) is crucial for vision transformers as self-attention lacks inherent spatial awareness.
-Absolute positional encodings (APEs) were first introduced in NLP \cite{attention} and later adapted to vision tasks, where images are tokenized into patches \cite{attention}.
-Models like ViT \cite{attention} and DeiT \cite{deit} employ either fixed sinusoidal functions or learnable embeddings.
-While APEs introduce positional awareness, they suffer from fixed-size constraints, limiting adaptability to varying input resolutions \cite{cpvt}\cite{swin}, and fail to capture relative spatial relationships, necessitating additional mechanisms \cite{fourierlearnable} \cite{rethinkRPE}.
+Positional encoding (PE) is crucial for ViTs as self-attention lacks spatial awareness.
+Absolute positional encodings (APEs) \cite{attention}, first introduced in NLP, were adapted for vision tasks where images are tokenized into patches.
+Models like ViT \cite{vit} and DeiT \cite{deit} use fixed sinusoidal or learnable encoders.
+APEs provide positional awareness but suffer from fixed-size constraints, limiting adaptability to varying resolutions in models such as CrossViT \cite{crossvit} and Swin \cite{swin}, and fail to capture relative spatial relationships.